jamieomaguire/pie-button/README.md

 - This script will transform the scss into a css file, then transform that into a javascript module that exports the compiled css as a string.
 - This can then be imported by the web component using Lit's `css` function.

+- we then use Rollup to bundle the web component into a ready to use js module

 Again, total work in progress and probably a super gross flow for a real project but it demonstrates the following:

 - We can build web components and reuse our SCSS library for styling